 “Staff did an excellent job of taking an interest in not only teaching how, but more importantly why things need to be done the way they are.” – A.S.
 2000 Summer intern

-To apply for a 2014 Summer horticulture internship please send a cover letter, a resume and a list of three references by February 15, 2014 to the following address or e-mail address.
+To apply for the 2017 curatorial internship please send a cover letter, resume and a list of three references by January 23, 2017 to the following address or e-mail address.

 Polly Hill Arboretum